 Bad debt - the bad debt provision is an adjustment to take into account the potential losses owing to the default of the reinsurance counterparties.
 Although there is a contractual commitment by National Indemnity to collateralise their obligations should their rating published by Standard & Poors fall below AA-, the regulations do not allow us to take any credit for this in our SCR calculations.
-In addition, there are long-standing regulatory trust funds maintained in USA, Canada & Australia containing assets in excess of £2.5 billion (2021 £2.1 billion) which are available to pay the underlying claims in the event of default by National Indemnity.
+In addition, there are long-standing regulatory trust funds maintained in USA, Canada & Australia containing assets in excess of £2.3 billion (2022 £2.5 billion) which are available to pay the underlying claims in the event of default by National Indemnity.
 However, the SII regulations do not allow Equitas to take these into account in their SCR calculations.
 Perversely, the technical provisions for bad debt will likely improve if National Indemnity's credit rating falls, due to the collateral being additionally then provided.

-Owing to the very low probability of the reinsurance not responding, for Solvency II valuation purposes the bad debt is £7,972k (2021 8,325k) undiscounted and £6,026k (2021 £6,536k) discounted.
+Owing to the low probability of the reinsurance not responding, for Solvency II valuation purposes the bad debt is $\pounds7,807k$ (2022 7.972k) undiscounted and $\pounds5,391k$ (2022 $\pounds6,026k$) discounted.